marcklefter/aws-nexer-starter/EXERCISES.md

 Test the API running on AWS by invoking the Load Balanced Web Service URL (see the aforementioned API endpoints).

+### Optional
+Currently, the API is only supported by a single instance, and therefore incoming traffic is _not being load balanced_.

+[Increase the number of instances](https://aws.github.io/copilot-cli/docs/manifest/lb-web-service/#count) to _two_ and (re)deploy.

+Send a number of requests to (= "load test") the Load Balanced Web Service URL and then study the resulting metrics for in the AWS Console under **ECS** - is your traffic being load balanced across the two service instances?

+> [Here](https://gist.github.com/Buthrakaur/376e0c05729ac6969e93) is a gist for Powershell script you can adapt for sending repeated requests.

 ## Exercise 2: Service-to-Service Communication
 In this exercise, an AWS Copilot [Backend Service](https://aws.github.io/copilot-cli/docs/concepts/services/#backend-service) for the _TMS Validator_ service is created and deployed.